kisslinux/kisslinux.github.io/site/pages/scrots.md

 This distribution has no default desktop or window manager environment.
 The screenshots below are each user's personal customizations built on top of KISS.

-If you'd like to include a screenshot of your system in the list below [get in touch](https://getkiss.org/pages/contact/).
+If you'd like to include a screenshot of your system in the list below, [get in touch](https://getkiss.org/pages/contact/).

 ## Index